Tropes Common to All:

 - Nice Hat: Regardless of its origins, that wolf head hat looks pretty darn badass.

-- Stalker Without a Crush: According to her character profile, she stalks and hacks Brie in order to stop her vegan activism.
+- Stalker Without a Crush: According to her earlier character profiles, she stalked and hacked Brie/Plausibell in order to stop her vegan activism.
 However, none of this is shown in comic, and it comes off as an Informed Flaw.
+When she's later introduced as the Fictional Counterpart of Priya's alleged stalker, she focuses her attentions on her.

 ChanelA "carnist" classmate of Legua and Dolly that appeared in Vegventures and has since dissappeared from the comic.